GiovanniCS/ST-Thesis/IsSeuratGood/README.md

 # Spatial Seurat evaluation
 Seurat workflow is documented only with a particular dataset (mouse brain).
 How good is the proposed clusering algorithm on different datasets?
-In this experiment, 3 other datasets a re retrieved from 10X website (mouse kidney, human lymph node and breast cancer).
+In this experiment, 3 other datasets are retrieved from 10X website (mouse kidney, human lymph node and breast cancer).
 Then Seurat is applied and compared with spatialShrunkenCentroids clustering of Cardinal package.
-Workflow:

 ## Human breast cancer tissue
 ![](https://user-images.githubusercontent.com/25981629/86806475-30c4c880-c079-11ea-9311-cf435b4341cf.png)